quicwg/base-drafts/draft-ietf-quic-transport.md

 In addition to the advice in {{iana-policy}}, specifications for new permanent registrations SHOULD describe the means by which an endpoint might determine that it can send the identified type of frame.
-An accompanying transport parameter registration (see {{iana-transport-parameters}}) is expected for most registrations.
+An accompanying transport parameter registration is expected for most registrations; see
+{{iana-transport-parameters}}.
 Specifications for permanent registrations also needs to describe the format and assigned semantics of any fields in the frame.

 The initial contents of this registry are tabulated in {{frame-types}}.